 For over a year after switching to the MacBook Pro, I kept using iTunes Match exclusively for my music because of this.
-Recently though, Apple revised its MacBook Pro line yet again (this being the “Late 2013” revision), and these updates brought along the option for 1TB of SSD storage!
-I decided to order this computer, with the plan of reorganizing and clearing out my data thereafter by defragmenting it from so many different external storage solutions and eliminating the redundant data sourced from different past machines.
+Recently though, Apple revised its MacBook Pro line-up yet again (this being the “Late 2013” revision), and these updates brought along the option for 1TB of SSD storage! — I decided to order this computer, with the plan of reorganizing and clearing out my data thereafter by reconciling it from so many different external storage solutions and eliminating the redundant data sourced from different past machines.

-While still I plan to leave the bulky video-files stored externally from now on… with this new computer I knew that I could finally “undo” the iTunes Match migration and store all of my music locally again! — And, here's how I did that.
+While still I plan to leave the bulky video files stored externally from now on… with this new computer, I knew that I could finally “undo” the iTunes Match migration and store all of my music locally again! — And, here's how I did that.

-Compiling an iTunes library from 4 past computers
+Compiling an iTunes Library from 4 past computers

-TL;DR (so far) I've had one iTunes library that I've juggled simultaneously between these various computers in the past few years…
+TL;DR (so far)— I've had one iTunes Library that I've juggled simultaneously between these various computers in the past few years:

-- Pre-Intel: original 17-inch Powerbook G4 from 2003
+- Pre-Intel: The original 17-inch Powerbook G4 from 2003

 - Apple switches to Intel: 2006 Mac Pro desktop, 2006 MacBook (white) laptop

-- 2010 MacBook upgrade: 2006 Mac Pro desktop, 2010 MacBook Air laptop
+- Late 2011: 2006 Mac Pro desktop, 2011 MacBook Air

-- Late 2012, going all mobile: 2006 Mac Pro desktop (temporarily), 2012 MacBook Pro
+- Early 2012: 2006 Mac Pro desktop (temporarily), 2012 MacBook Pro

 - Late 2013: 2013 MacBook Pro

-Taking another iTunes library archive and merging it into your current library
+Taking another iTunes Library archive and merging it into your current library

-The trick to re-merging your iTunes libraries later using iTunes Match is to download the entire library locally, and then use this configurable AppleScript that I've written (below) to replace each file's path with the local equivalent in your externally archived iTunes media folder(s)…
+The trick to re-merging your iTunes libraries later using iTunes Match is to download the entire library locally, and then use this configurable AppleScript that I've written (below) to replace each file's path with the local equivalent in your externally archived iTunes media folder(s).

-Disclaimer: I am not responsible for any damage to your iTunes library, nor any lost music or anything resulting from any of the code or instructions posted here.
+Disclaimer: I am not responsible for any damage to your iTunes Library, nor any lost music or anything resulting from any of the code or instructions posted here.

 Preface: This is not for the faint of heart.
 It's for the technically savvy perfectionist only.
-It requires a lot of bandwidth, time, and disk space.
-If you don't have enough local disk space, you'll need an extra external drive… at least temporarily.
+It requires a lot of bandwidth, time, and disk space. — If you don't have enough local disk space, you'll need an extra external drive… at least temporarily.
 The results should be perfect, though, if you can perform these steps correctly.

-At first, I had tried writing a shell script that would go through the iTunes XML file and change all of the paths for the “Remote” files to their local equivalents.
-This actually did work, but was honestly only a last resort because it would reset things like the “Date Added” metadata for each song (which would instead be set to today's date when iTunes attempted to “recover” each song from that file).
+At first, I had tried writing a shell script that would go through the iTunes XML file and change all of the paths for the “Remote” files to their local equivalents. — This actually did work, but was honestly only a last resort because it would reset things like the “Date Added” metadata for each song (which would instead be set to today's date when iTunes attempted to “recover” each song from that file).
 It would also reset your iTunes window settings and preferences.
-Not ideal.
+Not ideal!

 Since my hackerish backdoor attempt didn't work… I was left researching an alternative.
-Fortunately, I discovered that one can change the file path of a song on a live iTunes library using AppleScript.
-Therefore, in theory, I knew that I could write an AppleScript to go through my entire latest iTunes library and look for matching files in an external library's iTunes media folder.
-Unfortunately, the files would first have to be stored locally first for this option to work via AppleScript… meaning that one would have to download every single iCloud version of a song before running the AppleScript in order to simply change the path name to something else locally thereafter. :(
+Fortunately, I discovered that one can change the file path of a song on a live iTunes Library using AppleScript! — Therefore, in theory, I knew that I could write an AppleScript to go through my entire latest iTunes Library and look for matching files in an external library's iTunes media folder.
+Unfortunately, the files would first have to be stored locally first for this option to work via AppleScript… meaning that one would have to download every single iCloud version of a song before running the AppleScript in order to simply change the path name to something else locally thereafter. 😕

-Preparing to use the AppleScript
+Preparing for the AppleScript

 - Make a backup of your “iTunes Library.itl” and XML files from your iTunes folder, just in case.

 - Go into your iTunes Preferences, and click “Advanced” at the top.
-For me, I had the standard ‘iTunes Media Folder’ selected, and the two boxes below were checked to keep my music folders organized as well.
+For me, I had the standard “iTunes Media Folder” selected, and the two boxes below were checked to keep my music folders organized as well.
 Change this folder to something else (a new folder that's temporary… it can be on an external drive!) and uncheck these two boxes below as well.
-Don't worry, at the end we'll change all of this back! — If you had a preexisting non-standard iTunes Media folder location (not the default) … make a note of what it is now before changing it so that you can change it back after.
+Don't worry, at the end we'll change all of this back! — If you had a pre-existing non-standard iTunes Media folder location (not the default) … make a note of what it is now before changing it so that you can change it back after.

 - This next step will take a while.
-After the previous step is completed, select all of the songs in your iTunes library, click the “File” menu, then “New”, and finally the “Playlist from Selection” option.
+After the previous step is completed, select all of the songs in your iTunes Library, click the “File” menu, then “New”, and finally the “Playlist from Selection” option.
 Right-click the new playlist that you've just created in the sidebar, and hit “Download” to download all of the tracks to your local system and store them in that temporary media storage folder that you had just configured in the previous step.

 - Once completed, make another separate backup of your “iTunes Library.itl” and XML files from your iTunes folder, just in case.